lyndseyjw/weather-dashboard/README.md

 The page has been styled with accessiblity in mind - the color schemes was chosen to satisy a large range of audiences.

+Technologies used : HTML5, Advanced CSS, JQuery

 To view the deployed application, please click here : https://lyndseyjw.github.io/weather-dashboard/

+This project is licensed under the terms of the MIT license.

+You may contact the sole contributor at lyndseyjwatson@gmail.com

 I hope you enjoy!